-Located in the natural surroundings of Kempegowda, the Gavi Gangadhareshwara Temple is a cave temple.
+Gavi Gangadhareshwara Temple is a cave temple located in the natural surroundings of Kempegowda in Bangalore.
 The temple is situated in the capital city of Karnataka, Bangalore.
 Due to its location within a cave, the temple is also known as the Gavipuram Cave Temple.

 One of the oldest temples of Bangalore, the Gavi Gangadhareshwara Temple is majorly constructed of granite and has four monolithic pillars.
 This temple is known for its architectural excellence.